ohookins/quotes-database/README.md

 - Created the database cluster, using serverless Aurora (PG compatible).
 - Created the AppRunner configuration and connected to the deployment workflow.
 - Completed the AppRunner configuration with IAM roles and a secret for database access.
 App connects to the database now.
 - Split code logic out to a separate struct for handling user requests, start planning database structure migration / data ingestion.
+Basic request logging.
+- Outline of data ingestion with safety via advisory locking.